 4. Apple Cider Vinegar

 Apple cider vinegar, or ACV, has been used for thousands of years.
-According to a 2004 study,
+According to a 2004 study, it enhances insulin sensitivity and reduces the risk for type 2 diabetes.8

 Trying to lose weight?
 ACV also slows down gastric emptying, helping you stay full and eat less.
 This translates to a lower risk of obesity, diabetes, and heart disease.9